Durham University Solar Car: Mechanical design

 The 2017 car from DUEM, simply called 'DUSC', is a heavily modified version of DUSC 2015.
 While several aspects (such as the monocoque, powertrain, and wheels) remained unchanged from the 2015 car, changes were made both to improve performance and comply with new regulations introduced for Challenger-class vehicles in the 2017 Bridgestone World Solar Challenge.

 To improve handling characteristics and stability, the car uses a new version of the duolever front suspension.
 While this contributes an overall increase in weight, other changes such as optimizing the trailing arm shape mitigate the effects.
 To reduce drag, wheel covers are used on the existing rims.

 Electrical design

 In line with 2017 regulations, the solar array area of DUSC is 4 m2 (down from 6 m2) using the same cells as DUSC 2015.
 This feeds the motor (largely unchanged from the previous iteration), as well as a new lithium-ion battery, which represents a significant weight saving.

 Electronics design

 The car uses a new driver dashboard, allowing the driver to obtain real-time telemetry information directly as well as improving layout and ergonomics.
 Changes were also made to the exterior lights to comply with regulations, increasing indicator and brakelight visibility.

-Ortus (2019)
+Ortus (2019) & Ortus-T

-DUEM's new solar car for 2019, named "Ortus," was designed and built from scratch for the Bridgestone World Solar Challenge 2019.
+The team's solar car for 2019, named "Ortus," was designed and built from scratch for the Bridgestone World Solar Challenge 2019.